sarahpenir/sarahpenir.github.io/_posts/2019-01-06-making-maps.md

 ## Objective

-* To use ```ggplot2``` to make a plot of the global human development index (HDI).
+* To use ```ggplot2``` to plot the global human development index (HDI).
 The ```HDI``` metric from the United Nations Development Program (UNDP) is a summary measure of the average achievement of a country in key dimensions of human development: a long and healthy life, being knowledgeable, and a decent standard of living (value ranges from 0 to 1, higher = better).

 ## Load the libraries